Goddess VG bed explained

 My bed design with its recycled pallet divider is easier and quicker to construct and without any of the heavy lifting that this little girl and her family have had to do.
 No building a one metre high mound of soil for starters (I realise this may be a requirement of the design due to heavy afternoon / early evening tropical showers).

 My pallet wood dividers are only in the soil for 7 months from early April to late September.
 Using the rope handles they are easily pulled out of the soil and stored under a tarpaulin for the winter and the bed is then seeded with a green manure to over winter.

 History – how did the “Pallet wood divider” idea start?

 Basically the germ of an idea started when I thought that the furrow between two parallel rows of potatoes was a waste of space.
 If I could insert a wooden partition between the two ridges and then heap the soil either side of this wooden partition, I wouldn’t have to spend time earthing them up.
 They would have a deeper section of soil in which to grow and only one sides worth of exposed potatoes would need earthing up rather than two.
 The cheapest (free) and most readily available wood to me was pallets.

-19/08/2017 – Update for 2017 – Possible first evidence of a noticable effect from an “open book planting bed”
+19/08/2017 – Update for 2017 – Possible first evidence of a noticable effect from a “Goddess vegetable growing bed”